iamsachin619/populatuion-of-countries/README.md

-# populatuion-of-countries usung Rapid - API
+# Populatuion Of Countries using Rapid - API

 When the user has entered the name of a country and press add, application retrieve the population data from the API, and adds the name of the country and its population figure to the list.